A recovery blog adds value to your Substance Abuse Program’s website and should deliver the valuable content you offer with care and concern.

 Your blog can be a tool to engage readers with the idea of treatment.
-Your blog is more of a tool to build trusting relationships with an audience, offer value and tips about early recovery, and over time it will be a lead generating tool.
-I cannot stress enough the value of consistency.
+Your blog is more of a tool to build trusting relationships with an audience, offer value and tips about early recovery, and over time, it will be a lead generating tool.
+I cannot stress enough the importance of consistency.

 Why is having a recovery blog on your website relevant?